Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 • Saga Balloon Fiesta site — Festival shuttle bus from Saga Station; otherwise a car is easier.

-Pickup points: Saga Station, Karatsu Station, or Saga Airport.
-Reserve ahead, especially during balloon festival weeks.
-Child seats required for kids under 6 — ¥1,000–2,000 per trip.
+Pickup points include Saga Station, Karatsu Station, or Saga Airport.
+Reserve ahead, especially during balloon festival weeks when stock sells out early.

 Saga Airport (HSG): Family Transport In and Out

-Saga Airport is small (mostly domestic with limited Asia routes).
-With kids it’s most useful for direct Tokyo flights or for road-trip families starting from Saga itself.
+Saga Airport is small, with mostly domestic and limited Asia routes.
+With kids it’s most useful for direct Tokyo flights, or for road-trip families starting from Saga itself.

 • Airport bus to Saga Station — ~35 min, ¥1,000 adult.